prajapati-parth/blog/src/pages/articles/2020-01-05-gatsby-static-page/index.md

 # Adding more static pages
 Moving forward, adding more static pages is very simple.
 You may just add more markdown files to the directory that you have configured with the `gatsby-source-filesystem` and they’ll be generated and built in the `gatsby-node.js` file as the function loops through all the items in the graphql query.

+> Important Tip:  Always remember to specify the url in the frontmatter should be unique throughout your website.

 Here’s a GitHub repo of all the code generated during this blog:
 [https://github.com/prajapati-parth/gatsby-static-page-blog](https://github.com/prajapati-parth/gatsby-static-page-blog)